 From clogged drains due to heavy rains to faulty air conditioning systems increasing home humidity levels—the list of potentially burdensome plumbing issues that arise during summertime seems never-ending.
 But, while they may seem daunting at first glance, many of these problems don’t have to cause major disruption if addressed quickly and properly.
 Common showering problems in Oklahoma City include low water pressure due to blockages, leaking faucets and pipes, as well as showers that are too hot or cold.
 By being proactive and taking care of issues like these immediately, you could save yourself time and money down the line by avoiding costly repairs or replacements.

 Clogged drains can be a headache during summer in Oklahoma City.
 With all the rain, debris and other materials can easily accumulate in gutters and downspouts which leads to clogs.
-As an experienced plumber, I have seen many blocked drains that cause unpleasant odors and back-ups due to garbage or tree roots getting stuck in pipes.
+As a reliable plumber, I have seen many blocked drains that cause unpleasant odors and back-ups due to garbage or tree roots getting stuck in pipes.
 On top of this, corroded pipes, broken seals, and faulty valves add further complications to already existing issues.
 All these components create a perfect storm for your home’s drainage system resulting in costly repairs if left unchecked.

 Low water pressure is another frequent issue homeowners face during the hot summer months here in Oklahoma City.
 This happens when there’s not enough water flowing through pipes due to something blocking them like mineral deposits or old fixtures with worn-out parts.
 A decrease in water pressure can mean having difficulty filling up a bathtub or shower or even running multiple appliances at once without any interruption of service.
 It’s important to properly assess and diagnose the problem before attempting any kind of repair as it could lead to serious damage if done incorrectly.